John Marino

-John Marino (born May 21, 1997) is an American professional ice hockey defenseman for the Utah Mammoth of the National Hockey League (NHL).
+John Marino (born May 21, 1997) is an American professional ice hockey player who is a defenseman for the Utah Mammoth of the National Hockey League (NHL).
 He was drafted by the Edmonton Oilers, 154th overall, in the 2015 NHL entry draft.

 Personal life

 Marino was the second of two sons born on May 21, 1997, in Easton, Massachusetts, U.S., to parents Jen and Paul II.
 Both Marino and his twin brother Paul III weighed over seven pounds, leading doctors to believe one of them would be born with a condition.
 After Paul III was born with bowed legs, a doctor at Boston Children's Hospital suggested their parents enroll him in hockey lessons.
 This was because the stride needed for hockey could allow a natural process for his legs to straighten.
 Jen and Paul II thus decided to enroll both of their sons in hockey lessons at nearly two years old.

 Playing career

 Amateur

-Marino played junior hockey with the South Shore Kings in the United States Premier Hockey League before he was selected in the fifth-round, 154th overall, by the Edmonton Oilers in the 2015 NHL Entry Draft.
+Marino played junior hockey with the South Shore Kings in the United States Premier Hockey League before he was selected in the fifth-round, 154th overall, by the Edmonton Oilers in the 2015 NHL entry draft.
 After a single season with the Tri-City Storm in the United States Hockey League (USHL), he committed to a collegiate career with Harvard University of the ECAC.

 Marino played college hockey at Harvard from 2016 to 2019.
-He scored his first collegiate goal on October 28, 2016 against Arizona State.
+He scored his first collegiate goal on October 28, 2016, against Arizona State.
 In 2016–17, Marino was named Second Team All-Ivy League.